Paid Family and Sick Leave in the U.S.

 Paid Parental Leave

 The 2019 KFF Employer Health Benefits Survey asked a nationally representative sample of non-federal public and private employers about the benefits they offer their employees.
-Overall, 25% of firms offer paid parental leave (either maternity, paternity, or both) to at least some employees for the birth or adoption of a child.
+Overall, 25% of firms offer paid parental leave (either maternity, paternity, or both) to at least some employees for the birth or placement of a child.
 Thirty-five percent of workers are employed in firms that offer paid parental leave.

 Paid parental leave offer rates vary by firm characteristics such as size and wage levels.
 Firms with 1,000 or more workers (35%) are more likely to offer paid parental leave than smaller firms (Figure 3).
-Among large firms (200 or more workers), firms with many higher-wage workers1 (41%) are more likely to offer paid parental leave than firms with few higher-wage workers (23%) (Figure 4).
+Among large firms (200 or more workers), firms with many higher-wage workers3 (41%) are more likely to offer paid parental leave than firms with few higher-wage workers (23%) (Figure 4).

 Paid Sick Leave